 If you're working with a surgeon on a short-term procedure, it's doubtful you'll experience this side effect.
-If you're undergoing lengthy reconstructive surgery or cardiac treatment, you may experience more hair loss because the hair follicles' blood supply can falter.
+If you're undergoing lengthy reconstructive surgery or cardiac treatment like open heart surgery, you may experience more hair loss because the hair follicles' blood supply can falter.

 The jury is still out on whether there's a definite link between hair loss and anesthesia.
 A 2012 research review found that patients might risk alopecia if hypotensive anesthesia is used during their operation.
 This specific type of anesthesia is primarily used during maxillofacial (jaw realignment) surgeries.
 Always talk to your doctor if you're concerned.